August Revolution: Entry of Chinese troops into northern Vietnam

+On October 17, 1945, Ho Chi Minh dispatched a critical cable to American President Harry S. Truman, urgently appealing to the Allied leaders, including Generalissimo Chiang Kai-shek, Premier Joseph Stalin, and Prime Minister Clement Attlee, to intervene through the newly formed United Nations.
+In his message, Ho Chi Minh vehemently opposed the reinstatement of French colonial rule, arguing that France had forfeited all rights to Indochina after surrendering the territory to Japan.
+He accused the French of betraying and deceiving the Allied cause, demanding that the United Nations bar them from reoccupying Vietnam.

+Although Ho Chi Minh himself was forced to sign the March 1946 accord permitting the return of French troops to Vietnam, he strategically deflected the political fallout onto rival nationalist factions, specifically the Dong Minh Hoi and the Vietnamese Kuomintang.
+By casting blame on these groups, he sought to insulate his own government from public backlash over the concession to France.

-Ho Chi Minh sent a cable on 17 October 1945 to American President Harry S. Truman calling on him, Generalissimo Chiang Kai-shek, Premier Stalin and Premier Attlee to go to the United Nations against France and demand France not be allowed to return to occupy Vietnam, accusing France of having sold out and cheated the Allies by surrendering Indochina to Japan and that France had no right to return.
-Ho Chi Minh dumped the blame on Dong Minh Hoi and VNQDD for signing the agreement with France for returning its soldiers to Vietnam after he had to do it himself.
-Ho Chi Minh's Viet Minh tried to organize welcome parades for Chinese soldiers in northern Vietnam and covered for instances of bad behavior by warlord soldiers, trying to reassure Vietnamese that the warlord troops of Lu Han were only there temporarily and that China supported Vietnam's independence.
-Viet Minh newspapers said that the same ancestors (huyết thống) and culture were shared by Vietnamese and Chinese and that the Chinese heroically fought Japan and changed in the 1911 revolution and was attacked by western imperialists so it was "not the same as feudal China".
-Ho Chi Minh forbade his soldiers like Trần Huy Liệu in Phú Thọ from attacking Chinese soldiers and Ho Chi Minh even surrendered Vietnamese who attacked Chinese soldiers to be executed as punishment in the Ro-Nha incident in Kiến An district on 6 March 1946 after Hồ Đức Thành and Đào Văn Biểu, special commissioners sent from Hanoi by Ho's DRV examined the case.
+Ho Chi Minh's Viet Minh tried to organize welcome parades for Chinese soldiers in northern Vietnam and covered for instances of bad behavior by warlord soldiers, trying to reassure the people that the warlord troops of Lu Han were only there temporarily and that China supported Vietnam's independence.
+Viet Minh publications actively sought to foster solidarity by highlighting the deep cultural and ancestral ties shared between the Vietnamese and Chinese peoples.
+They praised China's heroic resistance against Japanese aggression and celebrated the legacy of the 1911 Revolution, arguing that China's own struggles against Western imperialism proved that the modern neighbor was entirely distinct from the oppressive, feudal regimes of its dynastic past.

+Seeking to avoid conflict with Chinese forces, Ho Chi Minh prohibited commanders like Trần Huy Liệu from engaging them.
+Following the March 6, 1946, Ro Nha incident in Kiến An, he went so far as to hand over the responsible Vietnamese soldiers for execution after DRV commissioners Hồ Đức Thành and Đào Văn Biểu investigated the case.

 Ho Chi Minh appeased and granted numerous concessions to the Chinese soldiers to avoid the possibility of them clashing with the Viet Minh, with him ordering Vietnamese not to carry out anything against Chinese soldiers and pledging his life on his promise, hoping the Chinese would disarm the Japanese soldiers and finish their mission as fast as possible.

 Chinese communist guerilla leader Chu Chia-pi came into northern Vietnam multiple times in 1945 and 1948 and helped the Viet Minh fight against the French from Yunnan.
 Other Chinese Communists, including general Chen Geng, also did the same.